 - Use of Funds: RWHAP Part B supplemental funding can be used for the same activities funded under the RWHAP Part B HIV Care Program or another RWHAP Part, only if these funds are additive to these activities and not duplicative of those funds.
-Please see Section IV.6 and Section VIII.1. of this NOFO for additional information on use of funds. - Core Medical Services Requirement: RWHAP Part B supplemental funding is subject to Section 2612(b)(1) of the PHS Act, which requires that not less than 75 percent of the portion of the grant award remaining after reserving amounts for administration, planning/evaluation, and clinical quality management be used to provide core medical services that are needed in the state/territory for PLWH who are identified and eligible under the RWHAP.
+Please see Section IV.6 and Section VIII.1. of this NOFO for additional information on use of funds. - Core Medical Services Requirement: RWHAP Part B supplemental funding is subject to Section 2612(b)(1) of the PHS Act, which requires that not less than 75 percent of the portion of the grant award remaining after reserving amounts for administration, planning and evaluation, and clinical quality management be used to provide core medical services that are needed in the state/territory for people with HIV who are identified and eligible under the RWHAP.
 The core medical and support service category definitions effective for awards can be found in HRSA HAB PCN-16-02: Ryan White HIV/AIDS Program Services: Eligible Individuals and Allowable Uses of Funds.

 Applicants seeking a waiver of the core medical services requirement must submit a waiver request either with this application, or up to four (4) months after the budget period start date.
-Include a core medical services waiver request as Attachment 5 if it is submitted with the application.
+Include a core medical services waiver request as Attachment 5, if it is submitted with the application.
 Contact your Project Officer regarding submission procedures if submitting your request separate from this application.
-Submission must be in accordance with HRSA

-HAB PCN 13-07: Uniform Standard for Waiver of Core Medical Services Requirement for Grantees Under Parts, A, B, and C. You can find sample letters at http://hab.hrsa.gov/sites/default/files/hab/Global/sampleregwaiverletters.pdf.
+Submission must be in accordance with HRSA HAB PCN 13-07: Uniform Standard for Waiver of Core Medical Services Requirement for Grantees Under Parts, A, B, and C. You can find sample letters at http://hab.hrsa.gov/sites/default/files/hab/Global/sampleregwaiverletters.pdf.

-Caps on Expenses: Recipient administrative costs may not exceed 10 percent of the total RWHAP Part B Supplement Grant Program award.
+Caps on Expenses: Recipient administrative costs may not exceed 10 percent of the total RWHAP Part B States/Territories Supplemental Grant Program award.
 Planning and evaluation costs may not exceed10 percent of the total grant award.
 Collectively, recipient administration and planning and evaluation may not exceed 15 percent of the total award.
-Recipients may allocate up to five percent of the total grant award or \$3,000,000 (whichever is less) for clinical quality management.